Programmable quantum simulations on a trapped-ions quantum simulator with a global drive

+The phases of the tones of $\omega_{j,1,\pm}$ are set to 0 (for all $j$'s) and the phases of the tones $\omega_{j,3,\pm}$ are set to $\pi$.
+With these choices the resulting evolution is made robust to unwanted coupling to the carrier transition and pulse-timing errors \cite{shapira2018robust,shapira2020theory,markov2023digital}.

+The amplitudes of $\omega_{j,n,\pm}$, driving the $j$th mode of motion are set to $r_j$.
+With these generalizations of the MS gate we make use of consecutive implementations of $U$ in Eq. \eqref{eqUMulti}, such that the ion's evolution, at integers multiples of $2\pi/\xi$, evolves stroboscopically according to the Hamiltonian in Eq. \eqref{eqHMulti}, and $J_{n,m}\propto\sum_{j=1}^N \frac{\eta_j^2 r_j^2}{\xi} O_j^{\leri{n}}O_j^{\leri{m}}$, with $\eta_j$ the Lamb-Dicke parameter of the $j$th mode of motion.
+The proportionality constant accommodates for the laser's total Rabi frequency, $\Omega_0$, and additional (mode and ion independent) numerical factors.

-Due to the orthonormality of $O$, shifting all $\Phi_j$s by a constant, i.e. $\Phi_j\mapsto\Phi_j+\phi$, amounts to modifying $U$ in Eq. \eqref{eqUMulti} by a global phase, i.e. $U\mapsto e^{i\phi}U$.
+Due to the orthonormality of $O$, shifting all $\Phi_j$s by a constant, i.e. $\Phi_j\mapsto\Phi_j+\phi$, amounts to modifying $U$ in Eq. \eqref{eqUMulti} by a global phase, i.e. $U\mapsto e^{i N \phi}U$ \cite{SM}.
 Here we exploit this property in order to set $\Phi_{j=1}=0$, and adjust all the other $\Phi_j$s appropriately.
-This is helpful as the $j=1$ mode is a center-of-mass mode, which typically exhibits the fastest heating and decoherence rate.
-Thus, we are able to decouple from the center-of-mass mode completely, yielding longer coherence times and higher simulation fidelity.
+This is helpful as the $j=1$ mode is an axial center-of-mass mode, which typically exhibits the fastest heating and decoherence rate.
+Thus, we decouple from this mode, yielding longer coherence times and higher simulation fidelity.

-Furthermore, we note that any inhomogeneity in the field driving the ions, e.g. due to a finite beam waist of an optical drive, can be taken into account by adjusting $O$ accordingly, thus enabling the mitigation of unwanted inhomogeneous effects.
+Furthermore, inhomogeneities in the field driving the ions, e.g. due to a finite beam waist of an optical drive, can be taken into account by adjusting $O$ accordingly \cite{SM}, enabling mitigation of such effects.

-In practice, in our setup the laser intensity is limited such that any single frequency can, at most, couple significantly to only a single mode of motion.
-In this low-power limit the gate operates in the adiabatic regime and the mapping between the desired entanglement phases and the corresponding drive is simple, relaxing the NP-hard problem described in Ref. \cite{shapira2020theory}.

-Specifically, we drive two frequency pairs per motional mode, with the frequencies, $\omega_0\pm\leri{\nu_j+\xi}$ and $\omega_0\pm\leri{\nu_j+3\xi}$, with $\omega_0$ the single-qubit transition frequency, $\nu_j$ the frequency of the $j$th mode of motion and $\xi$ a detuning determined below.
-The amplitude of both frequency pairs is equal and their phases are opposite.
-Following Ref. \cite{shapira2018robust}, these choices generate a robust gate that can be driven faster than the typical MS gate, as it reduces coupling to unwanted transitions such as off-resonance coupling to the carrier transition.
-Furthermore, the choice $3\xi$ (as opposed to, e.g. $2\xi$) mitigates unwanted non-linear technical responses which may occur at the various hardware generating the laser's spectrum \cite{markov2023digital}.

-With these choices, we make use of consecutive implementations of $U$ in Eq. \eqref{eqUMulti}, such that the ion's evolution, at integers multiples of $2\pi\xi^{-1}$, evolves stroboscopically according to the Hamiltonian in Eq. \eqref{eqHMulti}, with $J_{n,m}\propto\sum_{j=1}^N \frac{\eta_j^2 r_j^2}{\xi} O_j^{\leri{n}}O_j^{\leri{m}}$, such that $\eta_j$ is the Lamb-Dicke parameter of the $j$th mode of motion, driven by the two-tone pairs described above, with a relative amplitude $r_j$.
-The proportionality constant accommodates for the laser's total Rabi frequency, $\Omega_0$, and additional (mode and ion independent) numerical factors \cite{shapira2023fast}.